 Anthony J. Pantuso III strives to obtain justice for individuals who have been wronged by corporate employers.
-He currently serves as an attorney at Hayber Law Firm in Hartford, Connecticut.
+He is the principal attorney at the Law Offices of Anthony J. Pantuso, III in Shelton, Connecticut.

-Tony has successfully represented individuals in class actions against major corporations, and has tried over 25 jury cases to verdict.
-He has appeared before both the Supreme and Appellate Courts of Connecticut and is admitted to practice law in the Connecticut Superior, Appellate and Supreme Courts, the United States District Court for the District of Connecticut and the United States Court of Appeals for the Second Circuit.
+Attorney Pantuso has successfully represented individuals in class actions against major corporations, and has tried over 40 cases to verdict.
+He has appeared before both the Supreme and Appellate Courts of Connecticut and is admitted to practice law in the Connecticut Superior, Appellate and Supreme Courts, the United States District Court for the District of Connecticut, the United States District Court for the Southern District of New York, and the United States Court of Appeals for the Second Circuit.

-He has gained broad experience in many fields of law, and has represented both plaintiffs and defendants in personal injury, workers compensation, medical and legal malpractice, construction litigation, insurance disputes and other matters.
-In 1998, Tony was appointed by the Chief Justice of the Connecticut Supreme Court to the positions of Attorney Trial Referee and Arbitrator/Fact-Finder for the Judicial District of Fairfield at Bridgeport, and continues to hold those positions.
+Attorney Pantuso has gained broad experience in many fields of law, and has represented both plaintiffs and defendants in personal injury, workers compensation, medical and legal malpractice, construction litigation, insurance disputes and other matters.
+In 1998, he was appointed by the Chief Justice of the Connecticut Supreme Court to the positions of Attorney Trial Referee and Arbitrator/Fact-Finder for the Judicial District of Fairfield at Bridgeport.

-He is now, or in the past has been, a member of the American Bar Association (Litigation and Labor & Employment Sections), Connecticut Bar Association (Litigation and Labor & Employment Sections), New Haven Bar Association, Greater Bridgeport Bar Association, American Trial Lawyers Association, and Connecticut Trial Lawyers Association.
+He is now, or in the past has been, a member of the National Employment Lawyers' Association, Connecticut Employment Lawyers' Association, American Bar Association (Litigation and Labor & Employment Sections), Connecticut Bar Association (Litigation and Labor & Employment Sections), New Haven Bar Association, Milford Bar Association, and Connecticut Trial Lawyers Association.

 |Of Counsel||The Quinn Law Firm, LLC||2011 - 2014|